gerph/riscos-prminxml-tool/catalog/docs/HowTo.md

 A good starting point when creating your new documentation from the skeleton is to remove all the sections for definitions which are not relevant to the component.
 This will keep the initial skeleton size down and remove clutter.
 If you find you need a section you had deleted, you can always create a new copy of the skeleton and copy the relevant sections to your new document for editing.

-I find that updating the SWI and service definitions documentation first is easier than trying to provide a complete 'Technical details' section.
+I find that updating the SWI and service definition documentation first is easier than trying to provide a complete 'Technical details' section.

 It is very useful to reference the subsections of the 'Technical Details' when concepts are mentioned.
 References can be included with links like: